List of Top 9 Best Project Management Books

 by Tom Kendrick PMP

 All the projects carry an inherent element of risk.
-While balancing out time constraints, technical shortcomings and resource issues, the identification of potential risks become a critical component in the job of a project manager.
+While balancing out time constraints, technical shortcomings, and resource issues, the identification of potential risks becomes a critical component in the job of a project manager.

 - Project Scope and available resources